MentalFS/docker-boinc-client/README.md

   -d ghcr.io/mentalfs/boinc-client
 ```

-This will have to be redone for updates.
+The container will have to be deleted and recreated for updates.

 ### Starting with Docker Compose
 Create a file `docker-compose.yaml`: